 Yet at the same time, the Corsa hasn’t lost its ability to do the simple things well.
 There are buttons which are clearly labelled and sizeable for heating and A/C, so you don’t need to awkwardly glance to and from the road when you need to adjust the temperature of the car.

-Fed up with negotiating?
-Moneyshake finds you the best car lease deals on the latest new models.
+Want the best deal on your new car?
+Moneyshake finds you the best car finance deals on the latest new models.

 2021 Vauxhall Corsa infotainment and tech